ao994/plant-pals/Deliverables/D4/implementation.md

 It should be quickly noted that the test files automatically run as follows:
-Calls the setup function
+1. Calls the setup function
-Calls the first individual test function in line
+2. Calls the first individual test function in line
-Calls the cleanup function
+3. Calls the cleanup function
-The process resets with the individual test being the next one in line.
+4. The process resets with the individual test being the next one in line.
 It will continue to run until all test cases have been run through.

 The reason we currently have the setup/teardown function running everything is that most of the information connects.
 Let’s look at the profile class.
 A post connects with a specific profile.
 It can be similarly observed for a reply.
 A reply connects to a specific user, but it also connects to an initial post.
 As a result, other data needs to be defined to run some of the tests.
 For that reason, we have the file laid out with one setup and cleanup function, that also have individual functions for each test.
 Below is an example of one test case process.

 Setup (creates a new object (a new/test plant) using our Plant model; this also adds it to a temporary database created by Django):
+![alt text][test1]

 Data validation/assertion (confirms that the information in the database matches the information assigned):
+![alt text][test2]

 Cleanup (removes the added database information to prepare for next test/ confirm that information is properly removed when deleted)
+![alt text][test3]

 Plant model aside, we have a test case for every model we have made (posts, replies, and profile).
+![alt text][test4]

 Below are the test results: